LingyeWU/CompSci-Unit-2/Journal.md

 --- | --- | ---
 PROS | 1.
 Easy to learn and don't need ";" 2. already installed; 3. powerful with administrative tasks; 4. handy IT admin  | 1.
 Editing tools(IDE); 2.
 "Window"; 3.
 Users can develope their own electronic kit; 4. extremely powerful; simple syntax.
 CONS | 1. syntax is unforgiving; 2. limited to terminal; 3. not a lot of resources on internet | 1. usage of additional programs to check your scripts; 2. too many unnecessary syntax

+Today we've learnt more about Aruduino and tried to demonstrate decimal numbers in binary.

 Nov.12th
 ========